An Overview of Toothaches

 - Pain is associated with swelling of the gums or face, or you have discharge around a tooth; fever is an important sign of infection in dental disease.
 Simple dental decay (caries) does not cause fever.
 These signs may signify an infection surrounding the tooth, the gum, or the jaw bone (mandible).
 Fever and swelling may indicate the presence of an abscess.
 Dental abscesses may require antibiotics and surgical opening (drainage) of the abscess.
 When this procedure is recommended to be done inside the tooth (endodontic drainage), a "root canal" is performed.

 - Broken or knocked-out teeth occur from an injury; unless associated with more severe injuries, your dentist should be contacted as soon as possible.
 Swallowed teeth and permanent tooth loss are considered dental emergencies.
 Tooth loss due to injury (traumatic loss) is treated differently in children who have lost their primary teeth than in older children and adults with injury to their secondary -- or permanent --teeth.
+If a child’s permanent (adult) tooth is fully knocked out, try to gently rinse it off and re-implant it as soon as possible and seek dental care.
+If you are not able to get it back in place it in a small amount of milk or even water and seek dental care.

 - Pain is present at the angle of your jaw; if every time you open your mouth widely you have pain, it is likely that the temporomandibular (TMJ) joint has been injured or inflamed.
 This can occur from an injury or just by trying to eat something that is too big.
 Your dentist may be able to suggest solutions to this problem.